MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/installing-sharepoint-server-subscription-edition-on-windows-server-core.md

 6. Find and remove the `<!--` and `-->` text strings within the file.
 Don't remove the text in between these two text strings.
 7. Replace the **Enter Product Key Here** text string in the file with your SharePoint Server product key.
 8. Save your changes to the `config.xml` file.
-9. Run SharePoint setup (`setup.exe`) on your test server in command-line mode.
+9. Run SharePoint setup (`setup.exe`) on your servers in command-line mode.
 Add the following command-line parameters when launching `setup.exe`:
     - `/config <config file>` (Where `<config file>` is the path to your writable `config.xml` file)
     - `/IAcceptTheLicenseTerms` (Specifying this parameter signifies that you have read, understand, and agree to the license terms of SharePoint Server and Project Server.)
     ```
     D:\setup.exe /config "C:\SharePoint Files\config.xml" /IAcceptTheLicenseTerms
     ```
-10. Once SharePoint setup has completed, reboot your test server.
+10. Once SharePoint setup has completed, reboot your server.

 11. Run the following SharePoint PowerShell cmdlets with their appropriate parameters to create or join a farm.